 If you’re in the education sector or keep up to date with the latest STEM learning tools, then you’ve most likely heard of Sphero.
-It’s one of the most popular educational products which fuses a robotics with imagination and has many unique features which have made Sphero a hit in both the classroom and the home.
+It’s one of the most popular educational products which fuses robotics with imagination and has many unique features which have made Sphero a hit in both the classroom and the home.

 There have been a few iterations of Sphero, with various sub-versions in collaboration with Disney, however, the SPRK+ is a direct evolution of the original SPRK and Sphero 2.0 (the successor of the original Sphero).

-The SPRK+ is designed to bring everything that people love about Sphero, and take it to the next level with complete programming functionality, onboard lighting, and sensory improvements, as well as an entire online community for sharing activities, programs, and projects.
+The SPRK+ is designed to bring everything that people love about Sphero, and take it to the next level with complete programming functionality, onboard lighting, sensory improvements, as well as an entire online community for sharing activities, programs, and projects.

 So today we’ll be getting hands-on with a Sphero SPRK+, and taking a look at everything from first impressions, to the deep learning integration.
 I’ll give you my thoughts on it, what I like and don’t like.
 So let’s dive in!